 Practice guidelines will be monitored and evaluated through data analysis and MSHN's site review process to ensure CMHSP participants and SUD providers, at a minimum, are incorporating mutually agreed upon practice guidelines within the organization.
-Additionally, information regarding evidenced based practices is reported through the annual assessment of network adequacy.
-Fidelity reviews shall be conducted and reviewed as part of the local quality improvement program or as required by MDHHS.
+Additionally, information regarding evidenced based practices are reported through the annual assessment of network adequacy.
+Fidelity reviews shall be conducted and reviewed as part of the local quality improvement program or as required by MDHHS.20 e) Long Term Supports and Services/ Home and Community Based Standards

 The use of practice guidelines and the expectation of use are included in provider contracts.
 Practice guidelines are reviewed and updated annually or as needed and are disseminated to appropriate providers through relevant committees/councils/workgroups.
-All practice guidelines adopted for use are available on the MSHN website.
+All MDHHS and Regional practice guidelines adopted for use are available on the MSHN website: Practice Guidelines - Mid-State Health Network.